 The main things to consider before purchasing a GoPro are: 1.
 What will you be mainly using your footage for? and 2.
 How big is your budget?
 The good news is that there is a GoPro camera for all kinds of different applications and for a wide range of budgets.

-The T3 5-star rated GoPro HERO Black sits at the very top of our best GoPro guide.
-The flagship model is followed by the HERO7 Black, then the HERO7 Silver in third place.
+The T3 5-star rated GoPro HERO 9 Black sits at the very top of our best GoPro guide.
+The flagship model is followed by the HERO 8 Black, then the HERO 7 Black in third place.
 Each of these models is waterproof to 10 metres and features a 2-inch touchscreen and voice control for optimum control.
-Aside from price, the big differences between these three cameras are video resolution and image stabilisation.
+Aside from price, the big differences between these three cameras are gradually improving video resolution and image stabilisation, aside from the HERO 9's new front preview screen and horizon levelling.
+When making buying decisions on GoPro cameras, it's worth considering whether a GoPro Plus subscription works for you, as you'll get a discount on newer models, as well as cloud storage and easy replacement if the camera is lost – all potentially handy for the pro and beginner alike.

 If 360-degree video is your thing, the fourth camera in the GoPro line-up is the twin lensed Max, which can shoot mind-blowing 360-degree footage up to 5.6k (at 30fps) resolution and features many facilities found on the conventional cameras.